Story #3092: As a packager, I have a Pulp packaging guide

 This issue is being purposed to capture the setup.py requirements going forward.
 The consolidation and reorganization is being created as a separate issue.The documentation requirements should include:

 - That Python requirements be expressed in the setup.py

 - That one setup.py exists for the entire pulp package, but two additional setup.py files are needed.
 One for pulp.common and another for the pulp CLI.

-#11 Updated by bmbouter almost 3 years ago
+#11 Updated by bmbouter about 3 years ago

 Where is this documentation going to live?